TheAlternativeZurich/HackingSessionSheet/1-files.md

 j) Create a link to the `capture.txt` file in the desktop, minimize the terminal and look for the new link on the desktop.
 Make double-click on the link, does the text editor open the file?
 k) Check the file types in the following directories: your test directory, downloads, pictures and music.
 Make a list of all those file types creating the `file-types.log` file.
 l) Explore the log file `file-types.log` with the command `less`.
-m) List all lines which contain a directory in the previous log file.
-n) Starting from your home directory, search for the file `capture.txt`.
-o) Obtain the location of the command `ls`, as well as the location of it's manual.
+m) Obtain the location of the command `ls`, as well as the location of it's manual.
-p) Delete the content of `TempDir` directory and check it was deleted.
+n) Delete the content of `TempDir` directory and check it was deleted.
 Then delete the directory.

 \pagebreak